-The South Downs Way bridlepath then turns south, and the next mile or so descends to almost sea level.
+The South Downs Way bridle path then turns south, and the next mile or so descends to almost sea level.

-To the east, towards Lewes, imagine the scene at Offham Hill in 1264, when Sir Simon de Montford positioned his men high above the Royalist army of Henry III, achieving strategic advantage and surprise, and winning the Battle of Lewes in 1264.
+To the east, towards Lewes, imagine the scene at Offham Hill in 1264, when Frenchborn Sir Simon de Montford positioned his men high above the Royalist army of Henry III, achieving strategic advantage and surprise, and winning the Battle of Lewes in 1264.
+The Earl of Montford captured King Henry III and became the mot powerful man in England.